stephenhouser/QnapLCD-Menu/README.md

 # Installation

+To install, clone this repository onto your NAS somewhere that is accessible to the admin (root) user.
+It needs to be run *as root* to communicate with the display and the TrueNAS CLI.

 To communicate with the display, *pyserial* is required.
 If you are able to install it with `pip`, that's wonderful, do that!

 ```